-2.5 Alternatives Recommended for Detailed Evaluation in the Environmental Assessment
+2.5 Alternatives Recommended for Detailed Evaluation in the EA

-Based on the screening analysis previously presented, three runway alternatives (Alternative 1 [Proposed Action], Alternative 2, and Alternative 3) and one terminal and ramp alternative (Proposed Action) will be carried forward for further detailed environmental evaluation in the EA.
-Therefore, Alternative 1 (Proposed Action), Alternative 2, Alternative 3 and the No Action Alternative will be assessed for potential impacts for the projected future conditions in 2028 and 2033.
+Based on the screening analysis previously presented, three runway alternatives (Alternative 1, Alternative 2 [Proposed Action], and Alternative 3) and one terminal and ramp alternative (Proposed Action) will be carried forward for further detailed environmental evaluation in this Revised Draft EA.
+Therefore, Alternative 1, Alternative 2 (Proposed Action), Alternative 3 and the No Action Alternative will be assessed for potential impacts for the projected future conditions in 2028 and 2033.

-- Alternative 1 (Proposed Action): 10,000-foot Runway 01/19 in the Midfield with 3,100 Feet of Separation to Runway 18R and 1,200 Feet of Separation to Runway 18C/36C, Extension of Concourses B and C, Dual Taxi on Terminal Ramp, and Dual Crossfield Taxi Corridors - Alternative 2: 10,000-foot Runway 01/19 in Midfield with 3,200 Feet of Separation to Runway 18R/36L and 1,100 feet of Separation to Runway 18C/36C, Extension of Concourses B and C, Dual Taxi on Terminal Ramp, and Dual Crossfield Taxi Corridors - Alternative 3: 8,900-foot Runway 01/19 in the Midfield with 3,400 feet of separation to Runway 18R/36L and 900 feet of separation to Runway 18C/36C, Extension of Concourses B and C, Dual Taxi on Terminal Ramp, and Dual Crossfield Taxi Corridors
+- Alternative 1: 10,000-foot Runway 01/19 in the Midfield with 3,100 Feet of Separation to Runway 18R/36L and 1,200 Feet of Separation to Runway 18C/36C, Extension of Concourses B and C, Dual Taxi on Terminal Ramp, and Dual Crossfield Taxi Corridors - Alternative 2 (Proposed Action): 10,000-foot Runway 01/19 in Midfield with 3,200 Feet of Separation to Runway 18R/36L and 1,100 Feet of Separation to Runway 18C/36C, Extension of Concourses B and C, Dual Taxi on Terminal Ramp, and Dual Crossfield Taxi Corridors - Alternative 3: 8,900-foot Runway 01/19 in the Midfield with 3,400 feet of separation to Runway 18R/36L and 900 feet of separation to Runway 18C/36C, Extension of Concourses B and C, Dual Taxi on Terminal Ramp, and Dual Crossfield Taxi Corridors